carefree-coder/sqlite-browser/README.md

  - written using a mixture of C and C++.
 The intention is for it to be fast and lightweight.
  - can handle an unlimited number of rows via virtual tables, it has been tested up to 100 million rows.
- - stores multiple databases in its central Master.sqlite db.
+ - stores multiple databases in its central Master.sqlite database.
  - can be launched standalone or on double clicking a .sqlite or .db file.

 It does not (yet) have the feature to create or edit new databases.
 Currently, the data in individual cells can be copied.